 You're best off using comparison sites to find quotes from other car insurers before getting in touch with Co-op Insurance.
 You could then mention what you've been quoted and use it to haggle the premium down.

-If you need to make a claim with Co-op Insurance, call 0345 999 8888 or you can register a claim online.
+If you need to make a claim with Co-op car insurance, call 0345 999 8888 or you can register a claim online.

-Find out how Co-op Insurance rates for other products
+Find out how the Co-op Insurance rates for other products

 Compare car insurance